 For purposes of this Ordinance, the following definitions apply:

-If a project is rental housing, it must be rented to households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, and rented at a monthly rate (rent plus a utility allowance set by the [JURISDICTION]) that is affordable to households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, such affordability to be maintained for a period that is the longer of either ten years or the Loan Term.
+If a project is rental housing, it must be rented to households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, and rented at a monthly rate (rent plus a utility allowance set by the [JURISDICTION]) that is affordable to households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, such affordability to be maintained for a period that is the longer of either ten years or the Agency Loan Term.

-If a project is for-sale/homeownership housing, it must be affordable to, and sold or offered for sale to, households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, continuously from initial sale for a period that is the longer of either ten years or the Loan Term.
+If a project is for-sale/homeownership housing, it must be affordable to, and sold or offered for sale to, households with an annual income not greater than [120 OR LOWER] percent of the Area Median Income, continuously from initial sale for a period that is the longer of either ten years or the Agency Loan Term.

-Using the last certified assessment roll for the property tax year in which an application for MIRL Grant Funds is received, the County Tax Officer determines the amount of property taxes assessed against all tax accounts that include the Eligible Housing Project Property, and then subtracts the amount of operating taxes as defined in ORS 310.055 and local option taxes as defined in ORS 310.202 levied by fire districts.
+Using the last certified assessment roll for the property tax year in which an application for Project Funds is received, the County Tax Officer determines the amount of property taxes assessed against all tax accounts that include the Eligible Housing Project Property, and then subtracts the amount of operating taxes as defined in ORS 310.055 and local option taxes as defined in ORS 310.202 levied by fire districts.

 For the first property tax year for which the completed Eligible Housing Project Property is estimated to be taken into account, the County Tax Officer determines the estimated amount of property taxes that will be assessed against all tax accounts that include the Eligible Housing Project Property and subtracts the estimated amount of operating taxes and local option taxes levied by fire districts.

-SECTION 2: ESTABLISHMENT OF GRANT PROGRAM
+SECTION 2: ESTABLISHMENT OF LOCAL MIRL PROGRAM

 SECTION 3: COMPLIANCE PLAN